kristophesankar/common-vim-usage/README.md

 ## Quick Reference
 - `ct'` - Cut to the `'` then enter insert mode
 - `yt'` - Yank to the `'` and remain in normal mode
-- `:%y` yank the whole file to the register
+- `:%y` - yank all contents of file to the register
 - `dat` - Delete around tags.
 Deletes contents of an html tag including the tag that the cursor is on
 - `dit` - Delete the contents of a tags that that the cursor is on
 - `%y+` - Yank to he clipboard instead of the vim register